toumorokoshi/greyhawk-language/docs/source/eventing.rst

 Eventing Framework
 ==================

-Murasaki should have a core library to handle eventing.
+Greyhawk should have a core library to handle eventing.

 I'm not sure what that looks like yet, but it should do the following: